 - a.
 While it has been the practice for many years in numerous communities for local rabbis to perform giyyur independently, this practice has led to claims of inconsistent standards and concern regarding the validity of many conversions, a result undesirable both to well-meaning community rabbis as well as many earnest applicants for conversion.
 It is our expectation that the establishment of regional Batei Din will help to ensure uniform standards to guide rabbis and converts alike, as well as provide assurance regarding the validity of all conversions conforming to these standards.
 Further the determination of an objective rabbinic panel as to the conversion candidate's suitability for giyyur envisioned in this document allows a community rabbi to more easily reject unsuitable candidates for conversion. - b.
-It is our expectation that implementation of what is here described will start in the Spring of 2007, with the first phase (i.e., the first tier Batei Din thus far identified to be functioning in accordance with these policies and standards) completed by August 15th 2007.
 From the time of formal implementation, the RCA/BDA will endorse conversions only if they have been performed in the framework of the expanded network of Regional Batei Din le'Giyyur (which will also include Batei Din whose standards conform to those of the RCA/BDA, but who are not directly under RCA auspices).
 Under the general umbrella of the Beth Din of America, Regional Batei Din will strictly follow all RCA/BDA standards.
-Rabbis and lay people who carry out conversions outside of this framework should know that the RCA/BDA will not be able to endorse them, or comment in any way as to their validity.
+Rabbis and lay people who carry out conversions outside of this framework should know that they cannot be assured of recognition by the RCA/BDA with respect to such conversions.

 - c.
-Although the BDA will no longer issue "ishurim" or endorsements for conversions, all ishurim issued by the Beth Din of America, whether concerning conversions performed in the past or in the interim period until the new system is functional, will continue to be recognized. - d.
-Where there are or will be other Batei Din for conversion, in North America or elsewhere, which are not part of the regional Batei Din le'Giyyur network, we will take no position or responsibility for endorsing or recognizing any conversions done under their auspices. - e.
+All ishurim issued by the Beth Din of America, whether concerning conversions performed in the past or in the interim period until the new system is functional, will continue to be recognized. - d.
+Where there are or will be other Batei Din for conversion, in North America or elsewhere, which are not part of the regional Batein Din le'Giyur network, we cannot guarantee our recognition of conversions done under their auspices. - e.
 These standards have been formulated in consultation with members of the RCA, selected halachic authorities, and other Batei Din.
 They are as specific as possible, allowing for appropriate handling of many common categories of geirus situations that currently exist.
-The GPS Committee of the RCA/BDA will amend these standards in the future, as necessary, in consultation with the appropriate offices of the Chief Rabbinate of Israel.
+The GPS Committee of the RCA/BDA will amend these standards in the future, as necessary, in consultation with the appropriate offices of the Chief Rabbinate of Israel. - f.
+Notwithstanding the above paragraphs, it should be understood that the BDA retains complete autonomy to make halakhic determinations regarding the Jewishness or non-Jewishness of any individual and that nothing in this document shall be interpreted as creating any obligation or limitation of any kind upon the halakhic autonomy of the BDA.